-In rheumatoid arthritis and some other conditions, too much of a protein called TNF (tumour necrosis factor) is produced in the body, causing inflammation, pain and damage to the bones and joints.
-Anti-TNF drugs such as certolizumab pegol block the action of TNF and so reduce this inflammation.
+In rheumatoid arthritis and some other conditions, too much of a protein called TNF is produced in the body.
+This causes inflammation, pain and damage to your joints.
+Anti-TNF drugs such as certolizumab pegol block TNF and reduce this inflammation.

-Certolizumab pegol can be prescribed by a rheumatologist for:
+Certolizumab pegol can be prescribed by a consultant rheumatologist for:

 Certolizumab pegol won’t be started if:

-- you haven’t tried other treatments suitable for your condition first.
+- you haven’t tried other treatments for your condition first

-Your doctor may decide not to prescribe cartolizumab pegol if you’ve had:
+Your doctor may decide not to prescribe certolizumab pegol if you’ve had:

 - repeated or serious infections